RYA Training Centre Logo

 What to bring.

-Bring your G15 logbook if you have one.
+Bring your RYA G15 logbook if you have one.
 If not, you can buy one from the RYA, many chandlers or onboard from the instructor.

 Lifejacket /harnesses and all safety gear are supplied.